House of Orange-Nassau: Family tree

+Origins of the Nassaus

 The lineage of the House of Nassau can be traced back to the 10th century.

 A detailed family tree can be found here.
 A detailed family tree of the House of Orange-Nassau from the 15th century can be found on the Dutch Wikipedia at Dutch monarchs family tree.

+Orange and Nassau Family Tree

 The main house of Orange-Nassau also spawned several illegitimate branches.
 These branches contributed to the political and economic history of England and the Netherlands.
 Justinus van Nassau was the only extramarital child of William of Orange.
 He was a Dutch army commander known for unsuccessfully defending Breda against the Spanish, and the depiction of his surrender on the famous picture by Diego Velázquez, The Surrender of Breda.
 Louis of Nassau, Lord of De Lek and Beverweerd was a younger illegitimate son of Prince Maurice and Margaretha van Mechelen.
 His descendants were later created Counts of Nassau-LaLecq.
 One of his sons was the famous general Henry de Nassau, Lord of Overkirk, King William III's Master of the Horse, and one of the most trusted generals of John Churchill, 1st Duke of Marlborough.
 His descendants became the Earls of Grantham in England.
 Frederick van Nassau, Lord of Zuylestein, an illegitimate son of Frederick Henry, Prince of Orange, gave rise to the Earls of Rochford in England.
 The 4th earl of Rochford was a famous English diplomat and a statesman.

+Royal House of Orange-Nassau

 In 1815, William VI of Orange became King of the Netherlands.
 This summary genealogical tree shows how the current Royal house of Orange-Nassau is related: